 The main tourist sights in Central Mongolia are the Gorkhi-Terelj National Park, the ancient city of Karakorum, and the incredible Orkhon Valley.

-Gorkhi-Terelj National Park is located only 70 kilometres from Ulaanbaatar and is a great place to visit if you have a short amount of time in Mongolia.
+28 – Gorkhi-Terelj National Park: Located only 70 kilometres from Ulaanbaatar and is a great place to visit if you have a short amount of time in Mongolia.
 In the park, you can go hiking, horseback riding, and stay with nomadic families.

 29 – Karakorum: The city of Karakorum was the capital of the Mongol Empire and visited by Marco Polo on his during his travels through the area.

-The Orkhon Valley is located about 300 kilometres from Ulaanbaatar and follows the banks of the Orkhon River.
+30 – The Orkhon Valley: This gorgeous valley is located about 300 kilometres from Ulaanbaatar and follows the banks of the Orkhon River.
 It’s a lush grassland home to many nomadic people who still live traditional lives in ger camps.
-Orkhon Valley is where Mongolia’s tallest waterfall can be found.
+Orkhon Valley is also home to Mongolia’s tallest waterfall.

-Basically all of Southern Mongolia is covered by the Gobi Desert.
-It’s Asia’s largest desert and is home to camels, massive sand dunes, and a ton of other interesting sights.
+31 – Basically all of Southern Mongolia is covered by the Gobi Desert: It’s Asia’s largest desert and is home to camels, massive sand dunes, and a ton of other interesting sights.

 This region is fairly accessible from Ulaanbaatar.
-Dalanzadgad is the capital of the region, and you can get there from Ulaanbaatar by bus in about 10 hours by bus.
+Dalanzadgad is the capital of the region, and you can get there from Ulaanbaatar by bus in about 10 hours.

-The main sights to visit in the Gobi Desert are Yolyn Am, Bayanzag, and Khongoryn Els.
+The main sights to visit in the Gobi Desert are: